-We know and understand the importance of a well-trained safety committee and recognizes how valuable they can… Continue reading
+We know and understand the importance of a well-trained safety committee and recognize how valuable they can be… Continue reading

 OSHA has rules and regulations in place that employers are required to follow.
 For over 25 years, EDMC Safety & Health has offered a variety of safety training and compliance services to companies in the Western Pennsylvania area and surrounding regions to help keep them running effectively.
 Our team specializes in helping businesses recognize these workplace requirements by establishing a plan to ensure safety, health, and well-being in your workplace.